mdreesen/fourtyio/frontend/scss/readme.md

 If you need to modify bootstrap please create a new file here(bootstrap.scss) and delegate all modifications here.
 Link the file in pages/\_app.scss above the import for 'main.scss'.

+# Project Conventions

+The conventions defined below will help us keep our code clean, organized, and understandable.

+## JS

+{ examples in [ here ] }

+Functions:

+- Capital case for components [ AnExample ]
+- CamelCase for hooks [ anExample ]
+- Snake case for minor functions [ an_example ]

+Variables:

+- Snake case [ an_example ]

+Types(typescript):

+- CapitalCase for interfaces and custom types [ AnExample ]
+  - please be very explicit with naming types. be verbose if needed.

 ## BEM